AlignGemini: Generalizable AI-Generated Image Detection Through Task-Model Alignment: Methodology

-\paragraph{Fine\text{-}tuning of VLM and Expert.} \ours enforces task\text{-}model alignment by pairing models with their strengths: a VLM (e.g., Qwen2.5\text{-}VL~\cite{qwen25}) for high\text{-}level semantic discrimination and an expert model (e.g., DINOv2) for low\text{-}level pixel\text{-}forensics discrimination.
-For VLM, we apply DPO on the semantically-implausible set described above.
-For the expert branch, we fine\text{-}tune on the pixel-artifact supervision set using strictly low\text{-}level supervision (no semantic labels). \emph{This preserves supervision orthogonality and, by aligning each branch to its intended cue, prevents semantic leakage into the pixel expert and maintains task\text{-}model alignment.}
+\paragraph{Training of AlignGemini.} AlignGemini enforces task–model alignment by pairing each subtask with a model suited to its inductive strengths: a VLM (e.g., Qwen2.5-VL-7B~\cite{qwen25}) for semantic discrimination and a vision expert (e.g., DINOv2) for pixel-forensic detection.
+The VLM branch is fine-tuned via Direct Preference Optimization (DPO) on the semantically implausible supervision, while the expert branch is fine-tuned on the pixel-artifact supervision using strictly low-level cues.
+This design preserves supervision orthogonality, prevents semantic leakage into the pixel expert, and maintains task–model alignment.

-\paragraph{Dual-Perspective Detection of \ours.} At inference, \ours adopts a dual-perspective scheme: the VLM branch performs \emph{semantic} discrimination, while a pixel-artifact expert performs \emph{low-level pixel artifact} discrimination.
-We apply an OR decision rule—an image is labeled synthetic if either branch flags it.
-The VLM, tailored to semantically inconsistent generations, remains robust to heavy post-processing, whereas the pixel-artifact expert targets subtle low-level artifacts and compensates for semantically faithful synthetic images.
-This complementary design yields comprehensive and robust detection.
+\paragraph{Inference of AlignGemini.} At inference time, AlignGemini evaluates an input image using two complementary signals: semantic consistency and pixel-level artifact evidence.
+The underlying decision rule is conservative: since authentic images are expected to be benign along both dimensions, the presence of either semantic inconsistencies or pixel-level artifacts is sufficient to indicate synthesis.
+Accordingly, AlignGemini adopts a logical OR fusion, classifying an image as AI-generated if either the semantic or artifact branch produces a positive prediction.
+For semantically interpretable cues, the VLM branch provides linguistically grounded reasoning.
+In contrast, pixel-level artifacts, which are not readily expressible in natural language, are assessed via the expert model’s output logits.